mattbis/lib-open-ev-container.dev/doc/PROTO-API.md

 2. 2/ will likely be the minimal version.

 a. the key parts are it must support exporting into the native or the terminology in the library standard here.. ( obviously this is bluesky so i have to improve it )
-b. implementing import or using hte manager to export to a common format.. ( sofaik no format exists that is generalised like this and to ensure human man hours are not wastedf )
+b. implementing import or using hte manager to export to a common format.. ( sofaik no format exists that is generalised like this and to ensure human-hours are not wastedf )